sergiosolorzano/emu/README.md

 ---------------------------------------------

 Configuring OpenAI model and temperature per request:
-For now you can set these for each request in function arguments:
+For now these can be set for each request in function arguments:

 Script: simple_selfgen.py
 Functions: